-Many real problems across scales can be tackled using swarms in low density environments (independent of swarm size) in which each robot is responsible for a large area on the order of $100m^2$; these include indoor warehouses/object transport ($\approx{64}m^2$), outdoor search and rescue, precision agriculture, and field monitoring ($600,000m^2\approx{150}$ acres).
-While recent results summarizing the challenges of moving swarms into the real world argue that directing research towards low density swarm applications is critical~\cite{Tarapore2020}, some researchers hold that swarms with low $\SwarmDensity$ are not properly characterized as swarms, and are instead systems of independent robots because they lack the high level of inter-agent interaction which characterizes natural swarms.
-However, we argue that a high level of inter-agent interaction (and therefore potentially emergent self-organization) is only one of the defining properties of swarms.
-Low density swarms exhibiting the properties of scalability, flexibility, and robustness can properly still be considered swarms~\cite{Harwell2020a}.
+Many real problems across scales can be tackled using swarms in low density environments independently of swarm size, in which each robot is responsible for a large area on the order of $100m^2$; these include indoor warehouses ($\approx{64}m^2$), outdoor search and rescue, precision agriculture, and field monitoring ($600,000m^2\approx{150}$ acres).
+Recent results summarizing the challenges of moving swarms into the real world argue that directing research towards low density swarm applications is critical~\citep{Tarapore2020}.
+Some researchers hold that swarms with low $\SwarmDensity$ are not properly characterized as swarms, and are instead systems of independent robots because they lack the high level of inter-agent interaction which characterizes natural swarms.
+We argue that a high level of inter-agent interaction, and therefore potentially emergent self-organization, is only one of the defining properties of swarms.
+Low density swarms exhibiting the properties of scalability, flexibility, and robustness can properly still be considered swarms~\citep{Harwell2020a}.
 The exact value of $\SwarmDensity$ at which a given linear model of swarm behavior breaks down is influenced by many factors, including the control algorithm $\kappa$, the number of robots $\TheSwarmSize$, and characteristics of the problem being solved, so in general it cannot be determined \emph{a priori}.
-In this work we seek to characterize, as a function of $\SwarmDensity$, the \emph{practical} limits of using linear models to model non-linear behaviors of a swarm engaged in solving real-world foraging problems through investigating the following research questions: